Military career of Mustafa Kemal Atatürk: Resignation from Ottoman Army (8 July 1919)

 The British were alarmed when they learned of Mustafa Kemal's activities and immediately contacted the Ottoman government.
 The grand vizier in Constantinople was driven from office, as he rejected the British view.
 A new government was established.
 Ottoman government issued a warrant for the arrest of Mustafa Kemal, on the charge that he was disobeying the Sultan's order for dissolving the remaining Ottoman forces in Anatolia, later condemning him to death.
 As a response, Mustafa Kemal resigned from the Ottoman Army on 8 July, while he was in Erzurum.
 Mustafa Kemal called for a national election to establish a new Turkish Parliament that would have its seat in Angora (Ankara).
 The call for an election became successful.
 On 12 February 1920, the last Ottoman Parliament gathered in Istanbul and declared the National Pact (Misak-ı Milli).
 Following the Parliament was dissolved by the occupying British forces.

 War of Independence

 The British, Italian, French and Greek forces began to occupy Anatolia.
-The occupation of Constantinople along with the occupation of Smyrna (Izmir) mobilized the establishment of the Turkish national movement and the Turkish War of Independence.
+The occupation of Constantinople along with the occupation of Smyrna (İzmir) mobilized the establishment of the Turkish national movement and the Turkish War of Independence.

 As a reaction to the partitioning of the Ottoman Empire, the Turks waged the War of Independence, which eventually led to the establishment of the Republic of Turkey.